Ensono/amido.github.io/docs/workloads/azure/data/getting_started/shared_resources_deployment_azure.md

 Running this pipeline in Azure DevOps will initiate the deployment of artifacts into the non-production (nonprod) environment.
 It's important to monitor the progress of this deployment to ensure its success.
 You can track the progress and status of the deployment within the Pipelines section of Azure DevOps.

-If successful, the core DE shared reource will now be available in the nonprod Stacks environment.
-To view these deployed resources, navigate to the [Azure portal](https://portal.azure.com/), and go to your Azure Data Factory UI in the proper resource group.
-Within the ADF, you'll find the shared resources that were deployed.
+If successful, the core DE shared resources will now be available in the nonprod Stacks environment.
+To view the deployed resources, navigate to the relevant resource group in the [Azure portal](https://portal.azure.com/).
+The deployed Data Factory resources can be viewed through the [Data Factory UI](https://adf.azure.com/).

 ## Step 4: Deploy shared resources in further environments